 Norway: Accommodation Costs

 These will probably be your highest costs, no matter where you go.
-Larger cities have higher prices, while smaller towns can offer some surprisingly low rental options, but don’t expect to find a cheap place to rent here.
+Larger cities have higher prices, while smaller towns can offer some surprisingly low rental options.

 With these in mind, here are the amounts you should expect to pay monthly for rent in Norway: